agcbianchi/AppliedScience-Feature/README.md

     </td>
     <td>
      <p>
-This article proposes a workload-reducing algorithm for cervical cancer detection based on analysis of cell nuclei features within Pap smear images.
+This article proposes a workload-reducing algorithm for cervical cancer detection based on analysis of cell nuclei features within Pap smear images published at Applied Science.
 We investigate eight traditional machine learning methods to perform a hierarchical classification.
 We propose a methodology for computer-aided screening of cell lesions, which can recommend fields of view from the microscopy image based on the nuclei detection of cervical cells.

+      Authors: Débora N. Diniz, Mariana T. Rezende, Andrea G. C. Bianchi, Claudia M. Carneiro, Daniela M. Ushizima, Fátima N. S. de Medeiros, and Marcone J. F. Souza.

-      Acess the full text: https://doi.org/10.3390/app11094091
+      Acess the full text: https://doi.org/10.3390/app11094091 (This article belongs to the Special Issue Advancing Biomedical Image Retrieval and Classification for Computer Aided Diagnosis)
  </tr>
 </table>